 His responsibilities at BU Law include directing the School's LL.M. in American Law, LL.M. in Intellectual Property Law, Summer Legal Institute in London and study abroad programs, and overseeing the School's graduate programs, international initiatives and marketing and communications.
 He has taught the survey course in American law for LL.M. students.

-Shannon Supitkowsky is the Assistant Director for the Office of Graduate and International Programs.
-She serves as the primary contact for American Law Program and Intellectual Property Law Program students and oversees admissions for our four, traditional LL.M. programs!
-Shannon deals mainly in academic advising, student affairs, student events, and everything else students need to succeed here at BU Law; she is an amazing resource for all students, faculty, and staff with questions large and small.
-A student herself, she recently earned her second graduate degree (Master of Education: Policy, Planning, and Administration with a Sub-concentration in Higher Education) in May 2013 after having completed her Master of Arts in English in May 2012.
-She is now working toward her Doctorate of Education in Educational Leadership and Development.
+Shannon Balliro is the Assistant Director for the Graduate and International Programs Office.
+She serves as the primary contact for American Law Program, Intellectual Property Law Program, & Visiting Foreign Exchange students and oversees admissions for our five residential LL.M. programs!
+Shannon deals mainly in academic advising, student affairs, student events, and every other form of support students need to succeed here at BU Law; she is an amazing resource for all students, faculty, and staff with questions large and small.
+A student herself, she recently earned her second graduate degree (Master of Education: Higher Education Policy, Planning, and Administration) in May 2013 after having completed her Master of Arts in English in May 2012.
+She is now working toward her Doctorate of Education in Educational Leadership and Policy Studies.

 Prior to joining the OGIP, Shannon worked in the Boston University Residence Life Department helping undergraduate students acclimate to life on-campus.
 Shannon's knowledge of Boston University's academic, social, and professional resources makes her a one-stop-shop for incoming students.
 Please stop by the OGIP and say hi to Shannon the next time you are on campus!